svc333/overview/glossary/glossary.md

 {: #x7470511}

 A template that includes predefined services and application code that is configured with a particular buildpack.
 A starter might be application code that is written in a specific programming language, or a combination of application code and a set of services.
 See also [runtime](/docs/overview?topic=overview-glossary#x2391929).

+### state database
+{: #x9826031}

+A database that stores current state data from a transaction log for efficient access from chaincode.

 ### subdomain
 {: #x2040080}